uabinesh/AndroidBatchTwo/README.md

 # AndroidBatchTwo

-It contains login, signup, password recovery features Also shows the profile details
+It contains login, signup, password recovery features Also shows the profile details (On Boarding functions)